|

 structure and danced a ceremonial dance with the villagers.

-Finally the elders demonstrated the use of blow guns and we got to try.
+Finally the elders demonstrated the use of blow guns and we both got to try.
 I

 actually hit the target some 50 feet away!!
 Then we shopped for local